Am I too old to adopt?

 I have a criminal record - Would that prevent me from being able to adopt?

-It depends on the type of offence(s) commited, the context and how long ago this was.
+It depends on the type of offence(s) committed, and the context and how long ago this was.
 We would encourage you to be honest about any offences and discuss them openly with us.
 Some adopters are approved who have committed minor offences.
-These may have been years previously in youth or be a one-off, in a particular set of circumstances, which would not necessarily prevent people from adopting.
-Enhanced DBS checks are carried out and any historical offences would need to be discussed with a social worker to establish the impact on the overall assessment to become a prospective adopter.
+These may have been many years previously in youth or be a one-off, in a particular set of circumstances, which would not necessarily prevent people from adopting.

 How much childcare experience do I need before I can start the assessment process?

 It is vital for applicants to be as prepared as they can be before embarking on the assessment process.
-You may already have experience looking after your own children, or other children that are familiar to you without their parents or carers present.
-However, to start the adoption process, you (and your partner, if a couple) will need to have gained recent experience helping and supporting children who you do not necessarily know.
-It is preferable if you have engaged with a range of children of different ages and with different needs, including children with more complex needs.
-This is necessary because children in need of being adopted will often have experienced significant trauma and many children will already have been moved from the care of their birth parents and placed into a foster home.
-We encourage you to gain experience with children who would depend on you whilst they are in your care, building a good rapport with them.
-Spending regular time with children you don't know will enable you to understand more about building confident relationships, trust and understanding.
+You may already have experience looking after your own children, your friends or family’s children without their parents or carers present.
+However, to start the adoption process, you (and your partner, if a couple) will need to have gained recent experience helping, supporting, and spending time with children who are not familiar to you.
+It is preferable if you can build up experience of engaging with a range of children of different ages and with different needs, including children with more complex needs.

 Can I adopt if I have a medical condition?

-Prospective adopters have to be able to demonstrate that they have sufficient good health to be able to care for a child throughout childhood to independence.
-We therefore need to be made aware of any history of mental or emotional difficulties as well as your physical health, as all aspects of your health may impact on your ability to care for a child.
+Prospective adopters have to be able to demonstrate they have sufficient good health to be able to care for a child throughout childhood to independence.
+Being fit and healthy is important when adopting a child as parenting can be very demanding as well as rewarding.
+You need lots of energy, so being in good physical health is important.
+We, therefore, need to be made aware of any history of mental or emotional difficulties as well as your physical health, as all aspects of your health may impact on your ability to care for a child.

 During the process we will explore how you manage, or have managed, any health conditions and how these could affect your ability to look after a child.
 Within stage 1 of the assessment, you will be required to have an adoption medical examination with your GP and the report will be sent to our medical advisor who will consider if there are any physical or mental health issues which would impact on the role of adopter.
 There may be other serious medical conditions, physical and/or mental, which may have implications for adoption.
-These will be explored and discussed according to individual circumstances.
+These will be explored and discussed according to individual circumstances

 Can I adopt if I am overweight?

-Can I drink alcohol as an adopter?
+Am I allowed to drink alcohol as an adopter?

 Use of alcohol is explored within the medical and discussed within the assessment.
 This needs to be at an appropriate level (see Gov guides for recommended daily intake), and any alcohol stored safely away from children.
-Applicants need to be mindful of the impact of alcohol use given that many children with plans of adoption or early permanency have a family background involving alcohol or substance misuse
+Applicants need to be mindful of the impact of alcohol use given that many children with plans of adoption or early permanency have a family background involving alcohol or substance misuse.

 Can I adopt if I have pets?

 Yes, as long as pets are safe to be around children.
-Pet assessments are carried out within the assessment to ensure that they do not pose a risk to children.
+Pet assessments are carried out within the adoption assessment to ensure that they do not pose a risk to children.

 Can I adopt if I live with my extended family?